p4535992/simplemobile/README.md

 This module uses the [Zoom/Pan Options](https://github.com/itamarcu/ZoomPanOptions).
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

+### Mobile Improvements

+This module uses the [mobile-improvement](https://gitlab.com/fvtt-modules-lab/mobile-improvements).
+It is a hard dependency and it is recommended for the best experience and compatibility with other modules.
 # Features (TO DO)

 # Personal Note